 Anne M. Murray, MD, MSc, earned her medical degree from University of Minnesota.
 She completed her residency in internal medicine at Mayo Clinic, Rochester, MN.
 She also completed a fellowship in geriatrics at Harvard Medical School, MA and a Masters in Epidemiology at Harvard School of Public Health.

-Dr. Murray is a geriatrician, internist, and epidemiologist specializing in dementia.
-She is also Professor of Medicine & Geriatrics at the University of Minnesota.
-Anne is the acting Medical Director for the Berman Center for Outcomes and Clinical Research.
+Dr. Murray is a Geriatrician, Internist, and Epidemiologist specializing in dementia.
+She is also Professor of Medicine and Adjunct Associate Professor of Neurology at the University of Minnesota.
+Anne is the Medical Director for the Berman Center for Outcomes and Clinical Research.
 She conducts research in the epidemiology of cognitive impairment in elderly patients with kidney disease, anemia, and diabetes.
-Anne is the PI for the NIA BRain IN Kidney Disease (BRINK) Study, the US Principal Investigator for the NIA funded, ASPirin in the Reduction of Events in the Elderly (ASPREE) study, and a previous co- investigator for the Actions to Control Cardiovascular Risk in Diabetics- Memory in Diabetics (ACCORDION- MIND) follow- up study.
-She enjoys teaching as a Faculty member of the Geriatric Fellowship Program at HCMC, which trains future geriatricians.
+Anne is the U.S. Principal Investigator (PI) and Co-PI for the NIH funded, ASPirin in the Reduction of Events in the Elderly (ASPREE) and ASPREE-XT (eXTension) study, and previous PI for the NIH funded, BRain IN Kidney Disease (BRINK) Study, and Co-PI for the Actions to Control Cardiovascular Risk in Diabetics-Memory in Diabetics (ACCORDION-MIND) follow-up study.